jonathanlermitage/intellij-extra-icons-plugin/FAQ.md

 Please see this guide: [GET_STARTED.md](docs/GET_STARTED.md).

+## How to get a perpetual license?

+As explained on the JetBrains marketplace, 12 months of uninterrupted subscription payments qualify you for receiving a [perpetual fallback license](https://sales.jetbrains.com/hc/en-gb/articles/207240845-What-is-perpetual-fallback-license).

 ## I am a student or an OSS developer, can I get a license for free?

 Sure!
 Please follow [https://jetbrains.com/student/](https://jetbrains.com/student/) (students) or [https://jetbrains.com/buy/opensource/](https://jetbrains.com/buy/opensource/) (OSS developer) instructions.
 If you are facing issues, please contact JetBrains support directly.
 Unfortunately, I can do nothing, this is on the JetBrains side.